DDriggs00/mavlinkinterface/docs/configuration/setDefaultQueueMode.md

 Sets the queuing mode to use when the universal parameter queueMode is not given.
 The possible modes are as follows:

+Synchronous mode:
+> Commands will nor return a value or allow the entry of another command until the command is completed or interrupted

 Queue mode:
 > If a movement command is currently executing and a new move command is initiated, the new move command will be placed in a queue, which will be executed immediately following the existing command.